Evridiki: Early years

 Born in Limassol, Cyprus, Theokleous was raised in the island's capital, Nicosia.
 While still at school, she studied music at the National Conservatory of Cyprus.
-When she finished school, she went to Le Studio des Variétés in Paris, France where she studied music, theatre, and dancing.
-Afterwards she went to the Berklee College of Music in Boston, US where she supplemented her musical studies with courses of harmony and instrumentation.
+When she finished school, she went to Le Studio des Variétés in Paris, where she studied music, theatre, and dancing.
+Afterwards she went to the Berklee College of Music in Boston, where she supplemented her musical studies with courses of harmony and instrumentation.

-In 1989, she moved to Athens, Greece, to work with several artists, sing in compilations, and in 1991, she released her first personal album Gia Proti Fora.
+In 1989, she moved to Athens to work with several artists, sing in compilations, and in 1991, she released her first personal album Gia Proti Fora.

 Collaboration with Theofanous

 Their first collaboration was in 1992 with the album Kane pos m agapas.
 The album did very well in sales and received very high airplay.
 In 1993, Evridiki released her album Missise Me (Hate Me), making her one of the most successful singers in Greece.
 Missise Me is supposed to be Evridiki's favourite album among her fans.

 In 1994, while wanting to try out something new, she started working on her next album Fthinoporo Gynaikas (Woman's Autumn).
 Inspired by the idea of her growing older as the time passes, the album was a mixture of pop and Greek folklore music.
 The same year (1994) she married Giorgos Theofanous.
 The composer has always considered Evridiki as his muse, even after they got divorced in 2000.
 Together, they had a son Angelos, who was born in November 1996.

-Theofanous was the main composer and producer of Evridiki's first nine albums while he collaborated with Minos-Emi A&r manager Vangelis Yannopoulos in 1998 and 1999.
+Theofanous was the main composer and producer of Evridiki's first nine albums while he collaborated with Minos EMI A&r manager Vangelis Yannopoulos in 1998 and 1999.
 Albums like Dese Mou ta Matia (1998) (her first Golden album), To Koumpi (1999) and Ola Dika Sou (2000), with their pop/laiko sound, are characteristic of Evridiki's Theofanous period.